 At Poland Veterinary Centre, we offer a wide range of surgical procedures, including elective procedures like ovariohystercetomy (spay), neuter, and declaw, as well as many non-elective surgeries like tumor removals, abdominal exploratory/foreign body removal, and grid keratotomy.
 All of our veterinarians have many years of surgical experience.

 For specialty surgical procedures, we offer the services of Tina Wolfe, DVM, MS, Diplomate, American College of Veterinary Surgeons - Small Animal.
-Dr. Wolfe is board certified in soft tissue, orthopedic, and neurologic surgeries, including fracture repairs, cranial cruciate ligament (CCL) repairs, and total ear canal ablations.
-She is the only board-certified surgeon with an office located between Pittsburgh and Akron.
+As a board-certified surgeon Dr. Wolfe is specially trained to perform advanced soft tissue, orthopedic, and spinal surgeries.* She is the only board-certified surgeon with an office located between Pittsburgh and Akron.
 Dr. Wolfe is also certified to perform radiology procedures that screen for orthopedic diseases, including PennHip and OFA.
 To learn more about Dr. Wolfe and our other veterinarians, click here.
 To learn more about the American College of Veterinary Surgeons, click here.

 Surgical procedures are safer than ever thanks to advancements in veterinary medicine.
 When your pet is admitted to our hospital for a surgical procedure, several steps are taken before we begin the actual surgery.